 (2) Professionalism: This competency includes the areas of ethics, diversity (defined broadly), self-care, awareness, self-reflection, practice management, collegiality, professional problem solving, a commitment to lifelong learning, and critical thinking which underlies all subject matter and professional behavior.

-(3) Diagnostics & Assessment: This competency rests on the foundation of knowledge, skills, and professional attitudes in the areas of human development and psychopathology.
+(3) Diagnostics and Assessment: This competency rests on the foundation of knowledge, skills, and professional attitudes in the areas of human development and psychopathology.
 The Diagnostics and Assessment competency requires an ability to acquire and synthesize multiple sources of data into a comprehensive, cohesive and clearly articulated communication form.

 (4) Intervention: This competency requires students to demonstrate an ability to intervene with clients from an articulated theoretical perspective.
 Intervention is broadly defined to include a variety of activities that promote or sustain well-being or provide remedial or preventative services.
 Intervention populations are broadly defined (e.g. individuals, groups, couples, families, communities).
 Students demonstrate knowledge, skills and attitudes congruent with evidence-based practice rationales and can articulate them.

-(5) Relationship & Communication: This competency requires a demonstration of interpersonal skills and effective written and oral communication.
+(5) Relationship and Communication: This competency requires a demonstration of interpersonal skills and effective written and oral communication.
 Ability to consult and collaborate with others, interdisciplinary teams and members of agencies and organizations is considered part of relationship skills.
 Evidence of ability to teach/present and manage at a developmentally appropriate level is also included.
 Supervisory ability (including the ability to be supervised) is part of this competency.

 Integrated Behavioral Healthcare Emphasis: The MWU Clinical Psychology Program emphasizes broad and general training in psychology.
 In addition, emphasis on psychological practice in integrated healthcare settings is provided.
 MWU views psychologists as generalists in healthcare.
 Because we are housed in a medical school and healthcare environment, students have the opportunity to interact with many healthcare professionals.
 As part of this interdisciplinary approach, training in other related psychological activities is available to interested students, including neuropsychology, health psychology and behavioral medicine.